DaChro/ogh_summerschool_2019/docs/index.md

 The excursion on Saturday will consist of two parts.
 First, we will visit the protected area "Rieselfelder", a European bird reserve close to Muenster, where we will have a guided tour.
 Afterwards there will be a lunch break in a nearby restaurant/café.
-For the second part we will return to Muenster and ....
+For the second part we will return to Muenster and visit the harbour (yes, Muenster does have a harbour).

 - we will meet at 9:00 AM at the GEO 1 building
 - a bus will take us to the "Rieselfelder" where we will have the guided tour
 - after the tour we will walk to the restaurant and have a lunch break
 - after the lunch break the bus will pick us up at the restaurant an take us back to Muenster
-- in Muenster there will be the ... tour
+- in Muenster there will be a brief guided tour in the harbour
-- we expect finish at around ...
+- we expect finish at around 4:00 PM
-- afterwards you are free to join us to explore some of the many events during the cultural festival "Schauraum" and have a drink or two if you still have time
+- afterwards you are free to join us to explore some of the many events during the cultural festival "Schauraum" (see below) and have a drink or two if you still have time

 ### "Schauraum Münster"